• Skip to primary navigation

 Instructions

 1. Combine the egg yolk, caster sugar and vanilla bean paste in a heatproof bowl.
 Stir through the double cream, then place the bowl over a pan of gently simmering water to create a bain marie (making sure the water doesn’t touch the bottom of the pan).
-Whisk constantly for 5-6 minutes, until the custard is glossy and has thickened.
+Whisk constantly for 3-4 minutes, until the custard is glossy and has thickened a little.

-2. Draw your double espresso, however you do so, into an espresso glass.
-Top it up with the warm custard and serve immediately.
+2. Pull both your double espressos, however you do so, into an espresso glass/mug.
+Top them up with the warm custard and enjoy whilst still hot.

 I made this Custardo to pair with my Rhubarb & Custard Hot Cross Bun French Toast for a springtime Aperitivo Time.
 For more recipe inspiration, check out my Instagram.